Juliusc01/commit-min/README.md

 Now, go into hellogitworld/src/main/java/com/github/ App.java is the new minimized file (note the lack of comment!), and App.java.bak is the old file (note the comment)

-Instructions for how to run the experiments are located in the experiments directory in the Readme.txt file